 Taking a picture of someone’s private property – houses, cars, art, pets – whatever it may be, also requires a release by the photographer in order for the image to be used commercially.
 That includes private locations, such as stadiums, zoos, amusement parks, malls, stores, and any events that may occur in those spaces.

 Now, this may seem like a photographer technically needs a release for everything.
 And technically, they kind of do.
-But again, there’s quite a bit of room for interpretation here and in all honesty, collecting property releases for everything in every image borders on impracticality.
+But again, there’s quite a bit of room for interpretation here, and in all honesty, collecting property releases for everything in every image borders on impracticality.
 Unless we’re talking about nature photographers high in the mountains or under the sea, inevitably there will be something that someone own’s in their images.

-Most photographers don’t obtain property releases for everything in their photos as this would be extremely time consuming.
+Most photographers don’t obtain property releases for everything in their photos as this would be extremely time-consuming.
 The fact is that legal cases for property release infringements are exceedingly rare.
 Nevertheless, there are legal grounds for prosecuting the use of images that haven’t obtained the release.

-Again, use your best judgement here.
+Again, use your best judgment here.
 Is the property being portrayed in a negative way?
 Is it the main subject of the image?
 Is the property owned by anyone in direct competition with your business or brand?
 Is it the only property in the image (like a castle or inside a mall)?
 If it’s a picture on a street, you’re probably ok.
 But more famous locations or businesses may be more picky about their location being used.

-Unfortunately, most stock photo website do not explicitly state if these releases have been acquired or not.
+Unfortunately, most stock photo websites do not explicitly state if these releases have been acquired or not.
 Generally speaking, it’s part of their terms and services that these things need to be acquired before the photo is uploaded.
 But as we’ve mentioned, there’s no guarantee that they’ve done that.

 If you find a photo that you’d really like to use and you’re nervous about releases, you might be able to contact the photographer directly and ask if the releases were obtained.
 Always do this in written form so that it can be verified later should any problems arise.